ftc358/gaulbots-source/source/_posts/hello-world.md

 ---
-title: Hello World
+title: Hello World!
 ---
 Hello!
-Welcome to the blog of Team 358 "Gaulbot".
+Welcome to the blog of Team 358 "Gaulbots".

 This blog is made with Hexo, built & updated live with Travis CI!

+You stumbled upon a great place on the internet!
 Welcome again!